MattSou/Extractive-Summarization-with-Discourse-Graphs/README.md

 NLP classification, Transformers, BERT, LSTM, GNN, F1 score

 ## Summary
-The `Report.pdf` file and the `Slides - Presentation` file provide enough to sum up the work done to answer the data challenge.
+The `Report.pdf` file and the `Slides - Presentation.pdf` file provide enough to sum up the work done to answer the data challenge.

 ## Details about the code